thanhtvt/minesweeperSDL/Minesweeper_with_SDL/README.md

 DISCLAIMER
 ----------

-* NOTE: I DO NOT OWN THESE IMAGES, SOUND EFFECTS AND FONTS.
+* I DO NOT OWN THESE IMAGES, SOUND EFFECTS AND FONT.
 IT'S ORIGINALLY OWNED BY THEIR RESPECTIVE OWNERS!
 * The font is available and free to use.
 You can find it at: https://fontmeme.com/fonts/determination-font/
-* Special thanks to: freepik.com for the winning background!.
+* Special thanks to: freepik for the winning background!.
 You can find it at: https://bit.ly/_freepik

 ------------
 INSTALLATION